nomorehumor/portfolio-website/src/content/voluntary/polispace.md

 ---
-id: 1
+id: 2
-company: KITcar e.V.
+company: Polispace
-title: Team Member & Perception Team Lead
+title: Computer Vision Engineer
-tags: [C++, Python, OpenCV, Computer Vision, Embedded]
+tags: [C++, Python, OpenCV, Computer Vision, CUDA]
 beginningDate: 01.2021
-endDate: 05.2022
+endDate: Today
 url: https://kitcar-team.de/
 ---
 Developing an autonomous car model in a student group at KIT.
 Our team participated in a competition for many years and won the ones in 2020, 2021 and 2022. <br/>